rsutton1/carver/README.md

 Carver is idempotent so it can be run repeatedly.
 If it finds the files are already consolidated, it will not make any changes.

-Run carver with `--merge` to restore the files:
+Run carver with `merge` to restore the files:

 ```
-$ carver --merge
+$ carver merge
 Removed ./common.json
 Updated ./dev.json
 Updated ./staging.json